hiArthansh/IoT-projects/README.md

 All the projects I have worked upon.
-Go to branches section under this main to have the codes of allt eh projects I have worked on.
+Go to branches section under this main to have the codes of all the projects I have worked on.
 All codes are final and without any errors tested on hardware.